C-Undritz/Boardgame-Bazaar/README.md

 ### Create User and add to group.
 * Within the AWS services menu open Iam and in the left hand menu click ‘Users’ and then select ‘Add users’
-* Provide a name for the user, check the tick box to give the user programmatic access and select next.
+* Provide a name for the user, check the tick box to grant the user access and select next.
 * Check the tick box next to the group just created to add the user to the group.
 Click through the next few pages to create user.
 * **!IMPORTANT:** On the success page, click 'Download .csv file' which contains the user access key and secret access key needed to authenticate them from the Django app.